Royal Company of Archers: The Gold Medal

-Competition Rules
+Competition rules

-The Rules and Regulations of the Royal Company of Archers have never been printed, and, in fact, were never completed.
+The rules and regulations of the Royal Company of Archers have never been printed, and, in fact, were never completed.
 The society may, therefore, be considered as "lawless" when within the precincts of their shooting ground.

 Duties

-The main duties of the company are now ceremonial, and since the 1822 appointment as the Sovereign's 'Body Guard in Scotland' for George IV's visit to Edinburgh, include attending the Sovereign at various functions during the annual Royal Visit to Scotland when he or she approach within five miles of Edinburgh, including the Order of the Thistle investitures at The High Kirk of Edinburgh (St Giles Cathedral), the Royal Garden Party and the Ceremony of the Keys at the Palace of Holyroodhouse and the presentation of new colours to Scottish regiments.
-At the Holyrood-house they provide corridor guard of honour.
+The main duties of the company are now ceremonial, and since the 1822 appointment as the Sovereign's 'Body Guard in Scotland' for George IV's visit to Edinburgh, include attending the Sovereign at various functions during the annual Royal Visit to Scotland when he or she approaches within five miles of Edinburgh, including the Order of the Thistle investitures at the High Kirk of Edinburgh (St Giles' Cathedral), the Royal Garden Party and the Ceremony of the Keys at the Palace of Holyroodhouse, and the presentation of new colours to Scottish regiments.

-The Company arrives at the Holyrood-house by march at noon, preceded by their pipes and drums band, and holding the unstrung bows in their right hands.
+The Company arrives at the Palace of Holyroodhouse by march at noon, preceded by their pipes and drums band, and holding the unstrung bows in their right hands.
 Initially they occupy the colonnades of the façade.

 The company has a march, the Archer's March composed by Allan Ramsay, which was played on special occasions.